 Maintenance of trees and landscape in areas in between the street back of curb and a residence are the responsibility of the property owner.

 Property owners wishing to remove their street trees may contact the Parks Division Office to request a Removal Permit (if the street tree is causing sidewalk damage, is diseased or dead) or click on the "Apply Now" button below.
 There is no charge for the permit and it is good for 60 days.
 Replacement trees should be selected from the Council-approved Street Tree List.
 Click on the link below to view the list.
 Trees on this list have been selected for their suitability to the width of the planting strips.
-If you would like a copy the illustrated planting instructions, please request this from the Parks office.
+If you would like a copy of the illustrated planting instructions, please request this from the Parks office.

 City Code 13-32 (PDF) provides information regarding property owner maintenance responsibility for street trees and sidewalks.